About Us

 The Role

-Design, implement, and maintain simulation environments for an autonomous surface vessel, including vessel dynamics, propulsion, and environmental effects (waves, wind, currents)
+Design, implement, and maintain simulation environments for an autonomous surface vessel, including vessel dynamics, propulsion, and environmental effects such as waves, wind, and currents

-Build and refine simulated sensor models (sonar, acoustic, visual, GPS, IMU, radar, etc.) to support realistic perception and navigation testing
+Develop and refine simulated sensor models including sonar, acoustic, visual, GPS, IMU, and radar sensors to support perception, localization, and autonomy testing

-Create tools for scenario authoring, automated test case generation, and batch simulation runs for regression and performance testing
+Create tools for scenario definition, automated test generation, and batch simulation runs to support regression testing and performance evaluation

-Occasionally support at-sea trials to collect data, validate simulation models, and close the loop between sim and reality
+Use data from sea trials to validate and improve simulation fidelity, closing the loop between simulation and reality

-Degree in Robotics, Computer Science, Mechatronics, or related field
+Degree in Robotics, Computer Science, Mechatronics, or a related field, or equivalent practical experience

 1–3 years of experience (or equivalent project work) in robotics simulation, autonomy testing, or related software development

-Hands-on experience with at least one simulation or visualization platform (e.g., Gazebo/Ignition, Webots, Unity, Unreal Engine)
+Experience with at least one robotics simulation or visualization platform such as Gazebo/Ignition, Webots, Unity, or Unreal Engine

-Familiarity with modeling and simulating sensors (e.g., cameras, lidar, sonar, GNSS, IMU) and understanding their data characteristics
+Familiarity with modeling sensors such as cameras, lidar, sonar, GNSS, and IMU, and understanding their data characteristics and limitations

-Background in marine or maritime engineering, naval architecture, or marine robotics
+Background in marine robotics, maritime engineering, or naval systems

-Experience modeling sonar and acoustic sensors or working with underwater/near-surface sensing systems
+Experience modeling sonar or acoustic sensors, or working with underwater or near-surface sensing systems

-Familiarity with embedded operating systems and edge-compute platforms (e.g., NVIDIA Jetson, real-time or resource-constrained systems)
+Familiarity with embedded systems or edge-compute platforms such as NVIDIA Jetson

-Experience building or using hardware-in-the-loop (HIL) or software-in-the-loop (SIL) test setups
+Experience building or using software-in-the-loop (SIL) or hardware-in-the-loop (HIL) test setups

 Top Skills